Quantum sensing with a spin ensemble in a two-dimensional material: Methods

 where $\alpha_0' = N_e\alpha_0$ and $\alpha_1' = N_e \alpha_1$ denote the number of photons collected during a single readout pulse of duration $T_\text{read}$ for the optically bright and dark states, respectively, with $\alpha_{0,1}$ being the mean photon counts from single spins~\cite{degen2017quantum}.
 In our experiment, the achievable maximum optical contrast is measured to be $2(\alpha_0' - \alpha_1')/(\alpha_0' + \alpha_1') \approx 0.1$, which yields an ensemble readout efficiency of $\mathcal{C}\sqrt{N_{e}} \approx 0.035$.
 Using $T_2 = 29~\mu\text{s}$ obtained from a 512-pulse XY8 sequence in the magnetic sensing mode, together with $T_\text{init} = 0.4~\mu\text{s}$, $T_\text{read} = 0.6~\mu\text{s}$, and $\gamma = \gamma_z$, we estimate the sensitivity of our boron-vacancy ensemble sensor to be $\eta_\text{ac} \approx 138$~nT/$\sqrt{\text{Hz}}$ at an optimal sensing time of $T+T_\text{init}+T_\text{read} \approx 10~\mu\text{s}$ (Extended Data Fig.~\ref{fig:sensitivity}).
 It is important to note that the AC sensitivity is estimated using XY8, as this sequence better preserves spectral information and offers higher sensitivity compared with CPMG (see Fig.~\ref{fig:Fig4} of the main text).

-We note that the bright photon count per readout, $\alpha_0 \approx 0.36$, measured with a single-photon counting module (SPCM-AQRH-WX-TR, Excelitas), is limited by saturation and therefore does not fully harness the capability of ensemble-enhanced sensing.
-In contrast, using an avalanche photodiode (APD; APD440A, Thorlabs), we obtain an enhanced photon count of $\alpha_0 \approx 91$ photons for a 1-$\mu$s readout pulse.
-Assuming the same optical contrast, this corresponds to a 14-fold improvement in readout efficiency, $\mathcal{C}\sqrt{N_{e}} \approx 0.49$, which in turn leads to a projected sensitivity of $\eta_\text{ac} \approx 10$~nT/$\sqrt{\text{Hz}}$ (Extended Data Fig.~\ref{fig:sensitivity}).
-The details of the photon count estimation with the APD are provided in Table~\ref{tab:APD}.
+We note that the bright photon count per readout, $\alpha_0 \approx 0.36$, measured with a single-photon counting module, is limited by saturation and therefore does not fully harness the capability of ensemble sensing.
+This suggests significant room for sensitivity enhancement by employing a detector with a larger dynamic range (Extended Data Fig.~\ref{fig:sensitivity}), which we leave for future work.